Rammstein discography

-The discography of Rammstein, a German rock band, consists of eight studio albums, three live albums, and six video albums.
+The discography of Rammstein, a German heavy metal band, consists of eight studio albums, three live albums, and six video albums.
 Rammstein has also released 33 singles, 30 of which are accompanied by music videos.
 The band was formed in the mid-1990s by six musicians from East Berlin and Schwerin: singer Till Lindemann, guitarists Richard Kruspe and Paul Landers, keyboardist Flake Lorenz, bassist Oliver Riedel, and drummer Christoph Schneider.

 Rammstein debuted with the single "Du riechst so gut", released on 24 August 1995 in a scented digipack format.
 A month later, the band issued their first studio album, Herzeleid, which peaked at number six on the German Media Control Charts and remained there for 102 weeks.
-Before the release of their second studio album, Rammstein issued the single "Engel"; the track was featured in the closing credits of the 1997 film Mortal Kombat: Annihilation, while the song's music video itself was a tribute to the movie From Dusk till Dawn, released on 1 April 1997.
+Before the release of their second studio album, Rammstein issued the single "Engel"; the track was featured in the closing credits of the 1997 film Mortal Kombat Annihilation, while the song's music video itself was a tribute to the movie From Dusk till Dawn, released on 1 April 1997.
 Engel reached the top three on the German singles chart and was certified gold by the Bundesverband Musikindustrie (BVMI) for the sale of more than 250,000 copies.

 Rammstein's second album, Sehnsucht, was released in August 1997; it topped both German and Austrian charts, and eventually was certified platinum in the respective record industry associations of IFPI.
 On 30 August 1999, the band released their first live album, Live aus Berlin.
 It was recorded over two nights at the Wuhlheide Venue, and issued on both CD and DVD formats.
 Released in April 2001, Mutter is Rammstein's third studio album; it topped the German and Swiss charts and was certified double platinum in both countries.
 Five tracks were released from the album as singles: "Sonne", "Links 2 3 4", "Ich will", "Mutter" and "Feuer frei!"; the latter was also used in the opening scenes of the Rob Cohen film xXx.
 In 2003, the group released the DVD Lichtspielhaus, containing live performances, music videos, and interviews.